CurdtMillion/Twitoff/twitoff/work_notes.md

 then readded the User/Tweet info one at a time and commited after each User/Tweet.
 This worked.

 Module 2:  Getting errors: 'list' object has no attribute 'id' & Class 'builtins.list' is not mapped.
 I am trying to figure out what code I need for the twitter scraper and what I do not need from Bruno's example of twitter.py.
 Update - After getting twitter dev access, I encountered no errors.

+Module 3: